 Interlibrary Loan Instructions for Research Assistants

-Submit requests through the Law Library's ILLiad system.
-The link can be found under Student Resources on the Law Library's home page.
+Submit requests through the Georgetown Law Library ILLiad system.
+The link can be found under Law Student Resources on the Law Library's home page.

 Be Careful: Do not mistakenly submit an ILLiad request through main campus Lauinger Library's version of the ILL system (accessed through Lauinger Library web pages).
 If you do, then this Law Library ILL service will not be able to assist you if you have any questions or concerns about your request.
-Lauinger Library will have oversight of any services you request and obtain from them.
+Lauinger Library's policy will cover the items you obtain using their ILL service.
 Lauinger Library's ILL policies & their ILLiad system and this Law Library's ILL policies & our ILLiad system are not interchangeable.

 Tips: To avoid mistaking Lauinger Library's ILL with this ILL service, always start with your Law Library's home page to seek out library services.
 Bookmark the page!